ferzkopp/RB4InstrumentMapper/README.md

 ## Usage

 1. Configure the selected Pcap device:
-   - Click the Auto-Detect button and follow its instructions.
+   - Click the `Auto-Detect Pcap` button and follow its instructions.
 2. Configure the selected controller device for each guitar and drumkit:
    - If you installed vJoy:
      - Pick one of the vJoy devices that you configured for each instrument you will be using.